ronsos/CarND-Traffic-Sign-Classifier/writeup.md

 [image13]: ./writeup_images/im5_softmax.png "Sign 5 Softmax Probabilities"

 ## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.
+The grading rubric can be seen here [rubric points](https://review.udacity.com/#!/rubrics/481/view).
+Each point will be considered in this writeup.
 ---
-###Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

-###Data Set Summary & Exploration
+Data Set Summary & Exploration

-####1.
-Provide a basic summary of the data set.
+1. Provide a basic summary of the data set.

-The python 'len' and 'max' functions along with the 'shape' method were used to calulate the follow statistics regarding the data set:
+The python 'len' and 'max' functions along with the 'shape' method were used to calulate the following statistics regarding the data set:

 * The size of training set is 34799.
 * The size of the validation set is 4410.